sagar-kris/podawan/README.md

 # Podcast Padawan

+Podawan = Unleash a padawan on your podcasts
+(renamed from PodNug)

 Get a summarized explanation of any YouTube podcast episode.
 Get answers to your questions for any topics discussed in the episode.